sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Characters raised in the backwater culture share a variety of traits in common with one another.

-***Blastiní Rats.*** You gain proficiency with rifles and land vehicles and gain an expertise die on checks to repair them, even if you do not have the appropriate tools.
+***Blastin√≠ Rats.*** You gain proficiency with rifles and land vehicles and gain an expertise die on checks to repair them, even if you do not have the appropriate tools.

-***Eye for Parts.*** Whether youíre at a spaceport, on a space station, or visiting an alien world, you know how to find parts and components for ships, weapons, and armor, as well as where to get the right parts at the right price.
+***Eye for Parts.*** Whether you√≠re at a spaceport, on a space station, or visiting an alien world, you know how to find parts and components for ships, weapons, and armor, as well as where to get the right parts at the right price.

 So long as you have two hours to work through junk yards and consignment shops, you can get almost any part or material component for 15% below market value.